-If you are interested in the story behind the new programme for international schools at the Tropenmuseum, the website has just published an interview with me about how it all came about…
+If you are interested in the story behind the programme for international schools that I developed at the Tropenmuseum in 2011, here is an interview I did for the Tropenmuseum website at the time.

 Interview with Claire Bown, developer of Stories Around the World.